DOI-USGS/ds-pipelines-targets-2-course/responses/20-many-targets.md

 ## How to make decisions on how many targets to use and how targets are defined

+We've covered a lot of content about the rules of writing good pipelines, but pipelines are also very flexible!
+Pipelines can be as big or as small as you would like.
+The key theme for all pipelines is that they are reproducible codebases to document your data analysis process for both humans and machines.
+In this next section, we will learn about how to make decisions related to the number and types of targets you add to a pipeline.

 ### background
 Isn't it satisfying to work through a fairly lengthy data workflow and then return to the project and it _just works_?
 For the past few years, we have been capturing the steps that go into creating results, figures, or tables appearing in data visualizations or research papers.
 There are recipes for reproducibility used in complex, collaborative modeling projects, such as in [this reservoir temperature modeling pipeline](https://code.usgs.gov/wma/wp/res-temperature-process-models) and in [this pipeline to manage downloads of forecasted meteorological driver data](https://code.usgs.gov/wma/wp/forecasted-met-drivers). _Note that you need to be able to access internal USGS websites to see these examples and these were developed early on in the Data Science adoption of `targets` so may not showcase all of our adopted best practices_.